 In June 2016 the ten citywide programs below were adopted by City Council into the Portland Transportation System Plan Major Projects list.
-Each program is a group of similar small-scale investments, generally under $500,000 each.
-Citywide Programs help the public and staff understand, track and promote small-scale transportation investments, which can be quite effective, but are often challenging to fund.
-Programs are primarily funded from scarce City of Portland General Transportation Revenue (GTR) allocated through the Capital Improvement Plan.
+Each program is a group of small-scale investments, generally under $500,000 each, that advance city policies.
+Citywide Programs help the public and staff understand, track, and promote small-scale transportation investments, which can be quite effective, but are often challenging to fund.
+Programs are primarily funded from scarce City of Portland General Transportation Revenue (GTR).

-Each program has a project “reference list” of small-scale investments, linked below.
-Unlike Major Projects, which are listed individually in the TSP, only the ten Programs are listed in the TSP.
+Each program has a project “reference list” of small-scale investments.
 Projects on the program reference lists are evaluated using the Transportation System Plan criteria to establish program investment priorities.
-Reference lists are primarily drawn from adopted plans and strategies.
-Several reference lists are incomplete and will be updated over time as new plans and strategies are adopted.
-Some of these programs incorporate elements of previous programs within the City of Portland, while others are new programs.
+Reference lists are primarily drawn from adopted plans, strategies, and community input.

 Gaps and deficiencies in Portland's bikeway network present significant barriers to bicyclists.
 Many of these can be remedied through modest expenditures to address the most critically needed improvements.
 These projects should contribute to an increase in safe bicycling as disincentives to usage are eliminated and the continuity of the bikeway network is improved.
 Example projects include new bike lanes and sharrows, improvements to existing bikeways, wayfinding improvements, colored bike boxes and lanes, and signal modifications.
 This program will coordinate with paving projects to ensure that new striping designs are developed ahead of time and implemented in conjunction with paving.
 The program will also work to identify and implement needed improvements in designated Bicycle Districts.